 John Grogan: It gives me great pleasure to give way to the chair of the all-party rail group, no less.

 John Grogan: I accept that the spirit of enterprise should be there, and I have some good news for the hon.
 Gentleman before I sit down.
 I will certainly take up the his invitation—it will be one of the highlights of my parliamentary year to come to such an august body.
 I do not want to adopt a particularly party political approach, but I would make a gentle reflection to both...

 John Grogan: I agree with the hon.
 Member for Moray (Douglas Ross).
 We have to provide a quality service such that people know when the trains are running and that they will be of good quality.
 We cannot run a ramshackle service, because people will not use it.
 My worry would be that someone would say, “Why are we running these services at all?” as happened south of the border in 1980.
 As I...

 John Grogan: They will, and the seaside in winter is particularly attractive.
 I end by saying that I have every hope that both Front-Bench teams will get behind the idea of Boxing day transport.
 Devolution will help.
 This is one way of ensuring that the northern powerhouse in particular—obviously, I am concerned for the rest of the country as well—is powered for one extra day a year.

-John Grogan: To ask the Secretary of State for Work and Pensions, by what date he expects a decision to be made on the community-led local development aid for Keighley CCLD.
+John Grogan: To ask the Secretary of State for Transport, what progress he has made on the introduction of part-time season tickets on the railways.